What do hospital plans in South Africa cost in 2020?

-Based on the results of the most recently published GTC Medical Aid Survey, the current top 7 open medical scheme hospital plans in South Africa are listed below (in price order of single adult contributions for 2020).
-The table also lists the cost of two adults + 2 children for 2020.
+Based on the results of the most recently published GTC Medical Aid Survey, the current top 7 open medical scheme hospital plans in South Africa are listed below (in price order of single adult contributions in 2020).
+The table also lists the cost of two adults + 2 children.

 Source for monthly contributions: Comparemed

 Make sure your comprehensive healthcare needs are covered